Anna-Marie

 10% Donated for micro loans to women

-To me, she is beautiful.
-She stands, confidently, boldly, courageously.
+I think she is beautiful.
+She stands confidently, boldly, courageously.
 But it is her eyes, her face, and the wrinkles that show her spirit.
-There is a sparkle and twinkle in her eyes.
 How old is she?
-The creases on her face map out her life.
-I have never painted such wrinkles before.
-They call me at a time when I am noticing my own wrinkles emerging.
-I don’t like them.
-Our culture does not honor our natural aging and gray hair because we all want to look young.
+The creases on her face map her life.
+I have never painted such lines before.
+They call to me at a time when I am noticing my own emerging wrinkles.
+Our culture does not honor our natural aging process.
 What can she teach me?
-She gives me is the power to find beauty in everyday life.
+She gives me the power to find beauty in everyday life.
 She has style and grace.

 Grace or Gracia – perhaps this is what I should call her.
-She seems to have the Grace to accept life and wrap rags around herself with style, to smile broadly and look me in the eye and receive the coins I give her to feed herself.
 She teaches me to accept aging gracefully.
-Accept life with dignity and be thankful for ones blessings, this is Gracia.
+Accept life with dignity and be thankful for one’s blessings.
+This is Gracia.

 Gracia